WildByDesign/WDACTrayTool/README.md

 # App Control Tray Tool
 I created this WDAC System Tray Tool to facilitate the rapid changing of WDAC policies.
 Specifically, I wanted a way to quickly switch between Enforced Mode and Audit Mode so that I could review logs and change rules in the policies as necessary.
 Since this has really helped benefit my application allowlisting journey, I wanted to share it so that others could also benefit.

-The tray tool itself might not be great (due to using AutoIT), but the concept itself could be replicated in a tray tool in a better programming language.
-If somebody could recreate this concept in another programming language and even add toast notifications via `Microsoft-Windows-CodeIntegrity` provider, that would be absolutely phenomenal.

 ### Screenshot:
 ![wdactray3](https://github.com/user-attachments/assets/0a722837-16fc-4cb8-a964-6205a91a4da0)